 Al Juraina 1, 06 594 0000

-With temperatures (finally) cooling down, now is the time to head to the 45,470-square-metre Al Noor Island, which is best explored around dusk.
+With cooler weather on the horizon, now is the perfect time to escape to to the 45,470-square-metre Al Noor Island, which is best explored around dusk.
 Here, lighting, literature, art, and nature collide, coming together to form a leisure destination that is intended to foster a sense of serenity – a rather unexpected discovery amidst the frenzy of the city.
 While there’s quite literally something for every age group, kids and adults alike are bound to love the Butterfly House that is home to nearly 500 different species of butterflies in an ornately designed building inspired by its inhabitants.

 Buhairah Corniche Road, Khalid Lagoon, 06 506 7000